liip/RMT/README.md

 Extend it
 ---------

-RMT is providing a large bunch of existing actions, generator and persister.
+RMT is providing some existing actions, generators and persisters.
 But if you need, you can create your own.
 Just create a PHP script in your project, and reference it in the configuration with it's relative path:

     version-generator: "bin/myOwnGenerator.php"